This chapter provides an introduction to the Oracle Fusion Middleware Disaster Recovery solution.

 This document describes how to deploy the Oracle Fusion Middleware Disaster Recovery solution for enterprise deployments on Linux and UNIX operating systems, making use of storage replication technology and Oracle Data Guard technology.

-asymmetric topology: An Oracle Fusion Middleware Disaster Recovery configuration that is different across tiers on the production site and standby site.
+An Oracle Fusion Middleware Disaster Recovery configuration that is different across tiers on the production site and standby site.
 For example, an asymmetric topology can include a standby site with fewer hosts and instances than the production site.
-Section 4.4, "Creating an Asymmetric Standby Site" describes how to create asymmetric topologies.
+Section 4.4 describes how to create asymmetric topologies.

 The alias host name is an alternate way to access the system besides its real network name.
 Typically, it resolves to the same IP address as the network name of the system.
 This can be defined in the name resolution system such as DNS, or locally in the local hosts file on each system.
 Multiple alias host names can be defined for a given system.